mattxlee/bip39_cpp/README.md

 ## Dependencies

-These libraries must be found from your local system.
-We highly recommend to use `vcpkg` to manage these two C++ libraries.
+These libraries will be downloaded during the compiling procedure automatically.

 * OpenSSL